Francis Skinner

-Sidney George Francis Guy Skinner (1912 – 11 October 1941) was a friend, collaborator, and lover of the Austrian philosopher Ludwig Wittgenstein.
+Sidney George Francis Guy Skinner (1912 – 11 October 1941) was a friend, lover and collaborator of the Austrian philosopher Ludwig Wittgenstein.

 Biography

-He was born in 1912 in Kensington, London, England, and educated at St Paul's School, London.
-Both his father and mother were academically distinguished: his father Sidney Skinner, was a Cambridge chemist and later Director of the South-western Polytechnic Institute, and his mother, Marion Field Michaelis, a mathematician at Harvard College Observatory.
+Francis Skinner was born in 1912 in Kensington, London, England.
+Both his father and mother were academically distinguished: his father Sidney Skinner, was a Cambridge chemist and later Director of the South-Western Polytechnic Institute, and his mother, Marion Field Michaelis, a mathematician at Harvard College Observatory.

-Francis studied for the Mathematics Tripos at Cambridge, following his older sister Priscilla, herself a talented mathematician.
+Skinner was educated at St Paul's School in London.
+He studied the Mathematics Tripos at Trinity College, Cambridge, following in the footsteps of his older sister Priscilla, herself a talented mathematician and an undergraduate at Newnham College.

-In 1930, Skinner met Wittgenstein, fell under his influence and "became utterly, uncritically, and almost obsessively devoted to Wittgenstein.".
+in 1930, Skinner, then a student, met Wittgenstein, fell under his influence and "became utterly, uncritically, and almost obsessively devoted" to him.
 Their relationship was seen by others as being characterized by Skinner's eagerness to please Wittgenstein and conform to his opinions.

-Skinner graduated with a first class degree in mathematics from Cambridge in 1933 and was awarded a postgraduate fellowship.
+Skinner graduated with a first-class degree in mathematics from Cambridge in 1933 and was awarded a postgraduate fellowship.
 He used this fellowship to work with Wittgenstein on a book on philosophy and mathematics (unpublished, possibly the "Pink Book" archive discovered in 2011).
 While it has been assumed that Skinner was merely a student taking dictation, the discovery of the original archives indicates that Skinner played a significant role in shaping and editing the work.

+With Wittgenstein he took Russian classes from Fania Pascal, wife of Roy Pascal.
 In 1934, the two made plans to emigrate to the Soviet Union and become manual labourers, but Wittgenstein visited the country briefly and realised the plan was not feasible; the Soviet Union might have allowed Wittgenstein to immigrate as a teacher, but not as a manual labourer.